Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

 Multi-Framework Compliance: GHG Protocol, SBTi, CDP, and TCR

-The Ameresco Palmetto Landfill RNG certificates on Greentruth are aligned across every major GHG accounting framework relevant to corporate buyers today.
+The Ameresco landfill RNG certificates on Greentruth — from both the Palmetto and Laubscher Meadows projects — are aligned across every major GHG accounting framework relevant to corporate buyers today.
 This multi-framework coverage is a structural feature of EarnDLT's QET technology and the Greentruth registry's verification methodology — not a post-hoc standards mapping.

 • GHG Protocol Corporate Standard — Certificates support Scope 1 and Scope 3 fuel-use accounting following the GHG Protocol's delivered-fuel methodology.
 CA GREET 3.0 quantification provides the carbon intensity basis for reporting.